jmcalalang/f5-automation-toolchain-lab/docs/module2/lab1.rst

 Task |labmodule|\.\ |labnum|\.8
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Return to your BIGIP1 gui in Chrome; you can now navigate around the UI and see the objects in our declaration are created.
+Return to your BIGIP1 TMUI in Chrome; you can now navigate around the UI and see the objects in our declaration are created.

   |image21|